apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/auditing.md

 This is very noisy and not recommended in normal operation.

-## Implementing a custom Auditor
+## Implementing a Custom Auditor

 A custom auditor is a class which implements the interface `org.apache.hadoop.fs.s3a.audit.OperationAuditor`.
 This SHOULD be done by subclassing `org.apache.hadoop.fs.s3a.audit.AbstractOperationAuditor`.

-* It is a YARN service and follows the lifecycle: configured in `serviceInit()`, SHALL start any worker threads/perform startup operations in `serviceInit()` and shutdown in `serviceStop()`.
+It is a YARN service and follows the lifecycle: configured in `serviceInit()`;
+start any worker threads/perform startup operations in `serviceInit()` and shutdown in `serviceStop()`.

-* In use, it will be instantiated in `S3AFileSystem.initialize()` and shutdown when the FS instance is closed.
+In use, it will be instantiated in `S3AFileSystem.initialize()` and shutdown when the FS instance is closed.

+It will be instantiated before

 ## Limitations